Getting Tower of London tickets is easier than you can imagine. Continue reading to find a way that suits you!

 Prices for Tower of London tickets and free visits

-You will have to go through a security check in order to visit the Tower of London.
-Make sure not to bring any prohibited items with you so as not to slow down the process.
+You will have to go through a security check when visiting the Tower of London.
+Don’t bring any prohibited items with you so as not to slow down the process.
 These are the things you should not include: weapons (including pocket knives); pepper spray; anything bulky.
 The website also suggests that fireworks are prohibited – but I’d doubt you go around with that in your bag.

 Toilets and other facilities at the Tower of London

 Inside the Tower of London you will find toilets, baby changing facilities, wifi access, 3 kiosks that serve quick bites, and a souvenir shop.

 The site is accessible to wheelchair users and people with disabilities with a dedicated entrance, dedicated paths, facilities and even wheelchair hire.

 There are no luggage storage facilities at the Tower of London.